Estimates of loss function concentration in noisy parametrized quantum circuits: Results

 \subsection{Deep circuit limit}

 As the circuits become deeper, it is natural to expect the contribution of the leading eigenvectors of $T_l$ to become dominant, as repeatedly multiplying them gives rise to a process analogous to power iteration methods.
 The structure of such eigenvectors captures several interesting properties of the interaction between the unitary and non-unitary parts of $\Phi_\theta$, particularly \emph{absorption}, which can only arise in this picture.

 For simplicity, let us focus on \emph{homogeneous} channels, i.e. we fix $\mathcal{E}_l = \mathcal{E} \; \forall l$, and consider, without loss of generality, a traceless observable $H$, $\Trb{H}=0$.
 In this case, \cref{eq:varr_0} becomes $\Varr^L = \left(\ell_\rho, T^L\ell_H\right)$.
-Note that, by construction, $T$ is a non-negative matrix, namely $T_{\kappa,\lambda} \geq 0\;\forall {\kappa,\lambda}$, and thus it can always be expressed in canonical, block-upper triangular form, where each of the diagonal blocks are irreducible \cite{Seneta06}.
+Note that, by construction, $T$ is a non-negative matrix, namely $T_{\kappa,\lambda} \geq 0\;\forall {\kappa,\lambda}$, and thus it can always be expressed in canonical, block-upper triangular form, where each of the diagonal blocks is irreducible \cite{Seneta06}.
 Throughout this work, irreducible components of $T$ will be regarded as \emph{essential} if they cannot lead outside the block, and will be denoted by $T_z$.
 Otherwise, an irreducible block will be deemed \emph{inessential}, and their collection will be denoted by $Q$.
 A useful pictorial representation of these possibilities is shown in \cref{fig:T_and_B}, together with the matrix canonical form.
-Foundational reference for this definition can be found in Ref.~\cite{Seneta06}, while a more detailed discussion is proposed in \cref{appendix:proof_main}.
-Given this structure, it will be particularly useful to denote by $\BHz = \bigoplus_{\kappa \in T_z} \BHk$ the union of subspaces put in communication within $T_z$, by $d_z$ their total dimension, and given $A\in \BH$, by $(\ell_A)_z = \sum_{\kappa \in T_z} (\ell_A)_\kappa$ the corresponding locality.
-Regardless of the specific channel $\mathcal{E}$ used, some general properties of the blocks $T_z$ can be identified.
-For instance, due to trace preservation, the trivial subspace $\mathcal{B}_0$ always forms an essential component of $T$, which we denote by $T_0$.
-Moreover, since such blocks are essential, it follows that $\mathcal{E}^\dagger(\BHz) \subset \BHz$, and complete positivity ensures that all $T_z$ must be contractive in the sense of the spectral radius, i.e. $\rho(T_z) \leq 1$.
-Moreover, when the equality holds, the left eigenvector $v_z$ of $T_z$ of the dominant eigenvalue can be explicitly computed, yielding $(v_z)_\kappa = 1\,\forall\kappa$.
-This suggests that, as $L\to\infty$, the general form for the variance reads
+A foundational reference for this definition can be found in Ref.~\cite{Seneta06}, while a more detailed discussion is proposed in \cref{appendix:proof_main}.